haenelt/awesome-rds/README.md

 ## Contact

-If you have questions, problems or suggestions regarding the column_filter package, please feel free to contact [me](mailto:daniel.haenelt@gmail.com).
+If you have questions, problems or suggestions regarding this project, please feel free to contact [me](mailto:daniel.haenelt@gmail.com).